My post ‘Texas Peanut Tour, Farmers, & Recipe’ is sponsored by The Texas Peanut Producers Board. Recipe and all opinions are my own.

 In my story, I hope to convey to you a better understanding of the peanut industry in Texas.

-Thirteen bloggers from the Dallas/Fort Worth area were invited to Lubbock to learn about the peanut industry in Texas, and to share what we learned with our readers.
+Thirteen bloggers from the Dallas/Fort Worth area were invited to Lubbock to learn about the peanut industry in Texas and to share what we learned with our readers.
 I don’t know how long it will stay up, but if you take a peek at the Texas Peanut Board, you will see our photo.
-The Texas Peanut Board, a state organization supports the Texas peanut industry by focusing on research, education and the promotion of Texas peanuts.
-They are funded merely my voluntary money given by the peanut farmers each time they sell their peanuts.
-It’s a big thing ya’ll!!
+The Texas Peanut Board, a state organization, supports the Texas peanut industry by focusing on research, education and the promotion of Texas peanuts.
+They have funded merely my voluntary money given by the peanut farmers each time they sell their peanuts.
+It’s a big thing you all!

 Texas Peanut Farmers

 Peanut crops provide a livelihood for many farmers and their families in West Texas.

 Whether you or I agree or disagree on how farmers grow their peanut crops, it’s a means of the livelihood of families.
 And, even though I would prefer to eat organic peanuts, I would never want farmers to turn to organic farming if it meant his family would suffer.